Pomax/BezierInfo-2/README.md

 #### Specialised commands:

-- `polish` runs `prettier` on the final .html files, as well as `link-checker` to make sure there are no dead links in the content.
+- `regenerate` runs a build followed by running `prettier` on the final .html files, as well as `link-checker` to make sure there are no dead links in the content.

 #### Even more specialized commands: